 Pension Plan Contributions - We can make both discretionary and required contributions to our pension plans.
 Required contributions are primarily determined by ERISA rules and are affected by the actual return on plan assets and plan funded status.
 If discretionary contributions are made, a funding credit is accumulated which can be used to offset future calculated required contributions.
 The funding credit for our pension plans was \$2.4 billion at March 29, 2009 and December 31, 2008.
 We did not make any discretionary contributions to our pension plans during the three months ended March 29, 2009 and March 30, 2008.
-We made required contributions of \$19 million and \$105 million during the three months ended March 29, 2009 and March 30, and other postretirement benefit plans.
+We made required contributions of \$19 million and \$105 million during the three months ended March 29, 2009 and March 30, 2008, respectively, to our pension and other postretirement benefit plans.
 We expect to make required contributions of approximately \$1,110 million and \$45 million to our pension and other postretirement benefit plans, respectively, in 2009.
-The expected increase in required contributions over 2008 is primarily due to the impact of the decline in value of pension plan assets in 2008.
-We periodically evaluate whether to make discretionary contributions.
+The expected increase in required contributions.
 Future funding requirements will likely be affected by the Pension Protection Act of 2006, which requires companies to fully fund their pension plans over a seven-year period.
 For certain defense contractors, the new funding rules become effective no sooner than 2010 and no later than 2011, depending on when the U.S. Government Cost Accounting Standards Board (CAS Board) aligns the U.S. Government CAS with the new funding requirements.